joseAf28/PlasmaActiveLearning/README.md

 Our active learning framework illustrates a strategy for improving surrogate modeling in simulation tasks.
 The integration of uncertainty quantification, expected gradient updates, and coverage metrics into the acquisition function aids in efficiently directing the sampling process.
 Future work may involve:

-- **Integration with the LoKI Simulator:**
-  Exploring the pipeline with the physical simulator LoKI to validate performance on real-world data.
 - **Hyperparameter Fine-Tuning:**
   Refining the model hyperparameters and acquisition function weights to further enhance performance and sample efficiency.
 - **Extension to Offline Models:**